wora/protorpc/README.md

   library does not impose any restriction on the URL structure.

 * Each RPC request is sent using an HTTP POST method.
-Other HTTP methods can be added later if needed.
+Other HTTP methods can be supported if needed.

-* The request and response messages are passed via HTTP bodies.
+* The request messages are passed via HTTP request body.

-* The error response is passed via HTTP response body.
+* The response messages and the error payloads are passed via HTTP response body.

-* Only proto JSON and proto binary encodings are supported, but proto text and proto yaml can be added in the future.
+* Only proto JSON and proto binary encodings are supported, but proto text and proto yaml can be added if needed.
 The encoding format must be specified by the `Content-Type` HTTP header.

+* Protocol-specific metadata can be passed via HTTP headers.

 ## Status